drenedo/espublico/README.md

 ## Important assumptions

 - Some domain classes ar considered not variable, like Priority or Sales channel.
-On the contrary region, country, item type and sales channel are considered variable entities.
+On the contrary region, country and item type are considered variable entities.
 - Ids and uuids are considered uniques values for each entity.
-(This is not true in the given example)
+(This seems not be true in the given example)
 - Every import will be removed the previous data and replaced with the new one.

 ## Extructure of the project

-The project is developed following the hexagonal architecture.
+The project is developed following an hexagonal architecture.
 The main idea is to separate the domain logic from the infrastructure logic.
 As usual the project is divided in three main packages: **domain**, **application** and **infrastructure**.
 Also there are another package called **instrumentation** that contains the observability logic.